armbian/documentation/docs/Developer-Guide_Build-Process.md

 	lib/patch/u-boot/u-boot-neo-default
 	...

-Patch rules for subdirectories are: **KERNEL_FAMILY-BRANCH** for kernel and **U-BOOT-SOURCE-BRANCH** for U-boot.
+Patch rules for subdirectories are: **KERNEL_FAMILY-BRANCH** for kernel and **U-BOOT-SOURCE-BRANCH** for U-Boot.

 ## Debootstrap ##
 Debootstrap creates fresh Debian / Ubuntu root filesystem templates or use cached under:

 	output/cache/rootfs/

 To recreate those files you need to remove them manually.
+From time to time they will be recreated anyway if Armbian updates their rootfs cache.

 ## Kernel install ##

-When root filesystem is ready we need to install kernel image with modules, board definitions, firmwares.
+When the root filesystem is ready we need to install the kernel image with modules, board definitions and firmwares.
 Along with this we set the CPU frequency min/max, hostname, modules, network interfaces templates.
 Here is also the place to install headers and fix + native compile them on the way.

 ## Distribution fixes ##

-Each distributin has it's own way of doing things:
+Each distribution has it's own way of doing things:

 - serial console
 - different packets
 - configuration locations

 ## Board fixes ##
 Each board has their own tricks: **different device names, firmware loaders, configuration (de)compilers, hardware configurators**

 ## Desktop installation ##

-You can build a desktop withing the image.
+You can build a desktop environment withing the image.
 Consider this feature as experimental.
-Hardware acceleration on Allwinner boards is working within kernel 3.4.x only.
+Do not expect to have working hardware acceleration since this is a very complicated task and needs individial care for different boards.

 ## External applications ##
 This place is reserved for custom applications.
-There is one example of application - USB redirector.
+There is one example of application: USB redirector.

 ## Closing image ##
 There is an option to add some extra commands just before closing an image which is also automaticaly shrink to it's actual size with some small reserve.

 ## Directory structure ##
 It will be something like this:

     compile.sh				compile execution script